Paperback-iOS/website/src/help/guides/getting-started.md

 1. Download [AltServer](https://altstore.io/) for your operating system.

 ::: tip Pre-releases
- If you're interested in the features introduced in the **Pre-release** or **Stable** builds then you need to be a Patreon to use the app.
+ If you're interested in the features introduced in the **Pre-release** or **Stable** builds then you need to be a Patron to use the app.
 :::

 ::: warning Warning